runarheggset/lumen-lambda/Readme.md

 The project comes with a prebuilt php-cgi-7.1.4.
 Feel free to build your own.

-- Create a lambda function on aws.
+- Create a lambda function on AWS.
 - Make sure lumen is writing to /tmp or not at all.
-- Make sure to chmod 777 php-cgi.
+- Make sure to chmod 777 php-cgi (Windows removes this).
-- Point aws API Gateway to your newly generated lambda function.
+- Point AWS API Gateway to your newly generated lambda function.

 For more indepth tips, read this excellent blog post: https://cwhite.me/hosting-a-laravel-application-on-aws-lambda/.